Strategies to reduce the thermoelastic loss of multimaterial coated finite substrates: Mathematical framework for the thermoelastic loss

-where $\tau = 2\pi/\omega$.
-Substituting Equation~\ref{eq20} and the expressions of thermal and applied elastic fields, previously derived in Section~\ref{formulationthermalfield}, into Equation~\ref{eq21}, we obtain the total energy dissipated in the film and the substrate for parallel and perpendicular stress fields, respectively:
+Substituting Eq.~\ref{eq20} and the expressions of thermal and applied elastic fields, previously derived in Sections~\ref{formulationthermalfield} and \ref{appliedelasticfield}, into Eq.~\ref{eq21}, we obtain the total energy dissipated in the film and the substrate for parallel and perpendicular stress fields, respectively: